Why move to Melbourne from the UK? Here are a few reasons to live in Melbourne and Victoria when you migrate to Australia.

-Take a look at a Melburnian’s Instagram on a weekend to appreciate the importance of a Sunday brunch.
+Look at a Melburnian’s Instagram on a weekend to appreciate the importance of a Sunday brunch.
 In fact, the hashtag #melbournebrunch has over 200,000 photos that will make you want to drop everything and book your flight.

 7) The Friendliest People

-Melburnian’s are some of the friendliest people you’ll meet.
-Every shop you enter you’ll be greeted with a ‘Hey, how’re you going?’ and they are always willing to help.
+Melburnians are some of the friendliest people you’ll meet.
+Every shop you enter, you’ll be greeted with a ‘Hey, how’re you going?’ and they are always willing to help.

-On the whole the people here are very social and you’ll have no problem fitting in with a new group of friends who are constantly planning their next group dinner party or local getaway.
+On the whole, the people here are very social, and you’ll have no problem fitting in with a new group of friends who are constantly planning their next group dinner party or local getaway.

-So need to worry about whether you’ll be welcome or fit in.
+So, you need to worry about whether you’ll be welcome or fit in.
 As the Neighbours theme song goes, ‘good neighbours become good friends’.

 9) Clean Environment